meiluzhu/FL-MedSegBench/docs/datasets/Fed-Vessel.md

 |                   | Dataset description
 | ----------------- | -----------------------------------------------
-| Description       | This is the dataset from Fed-COSAS.
+| Description       | This is the dataset from Fed-Vessel.
 | Dataset           | 210 CT scans with segmentation masks as Train Data and 90 CT scans with no segmentations as Test Data. xxxxxxx
 | Centers           | Data comes from 87 different centers. xxxxxx
 | Task              | Supervised Segmentation